 Barbecues on open spaces

-There are a number of risks involved with having barbecues; in particular, disposable barbecues cause severe damage to grass and can impede the use of other park users.
+There are a number of risks involved with having barbecues.
+In particular, disposable barbecues can cause severe damage to grass and impede other park users.

-It is a criminal offence to light a barbecue or bonfire on any open space within Cambridge, and also to cause criminal damage to any area of the open space including burning grass.
+It is a criminal offence to light a barbecue or bonfire on any open space in Cambridge.
+It is also an offence to cause criminal damage to any area of our open spaces, including by burning grass.

 Designated barbecue areas

-When using these the designated facilities do not leave barbecue trays unattended as they pose a health and safety risk to yourself and other park users.
+- Do not leave barbecue trays unattended.
+They pose a health and safety risk to yourself and other park users.

-Before disposing of the tray please ensure all coals are completely put out and the tray has cooled down before placing it carefully in one of the bins provided.
+- Ensure all coals are completely put out and the tray has cooled down before disposing of it.
+There are plenty of bins to use.

 During the spring and summer we will regularly visit these locations and hand out free litter bags.